RV Technology - Solar Lights for Campsite Safety

 Here are a few of the things people tend to move around a lot in a campsite;

-And where do they end up?
-Why, usually, they are tossed around the campsite when not being worn
+And where do all of these shoes end up?
+Why, usually, they are tossed around the campsite when not being worn.

 These are just a few of the more common obstacles at a campsite, but you might be surprised at the things a camper will hurt themselves tripping over in a dark campsite.

-My recommendation is to ever assume you know where anything outside might be at any moment.
+My recommendation is to never assume you know where anything outside might be at any moment.
+With multiple people using a campsite almost anything can migrate to another place other than where it was originally placed.

 What is a Lumen